 event to alert components in the page and even creating an entry in

-2. DOM Storage is a simple-to-use method for
+the travel log. - DOM Storage is a simple-to-use method for

 storing and retrieving strings of key/value pair data.
 Data can be